openstate/poliscoops/docs/index.rst

-Open Raadsinformatie Documentation
+Open Wob API Documentation
 ===================================

-Welcome to the documentation of the Open Raadsinformatie API.
-The Open Raadsinformatie API is the place where data from dutch municipalities is made available for others to reuse.
-For more general information about the Open Raadsinformatie project, see the main website: http://www.openraadsinformatie.nl/.
+Welcome to the documentation of the Open Wob API.
+The Open Wob API is the place where Wob data is made available for others to reuse.
+For more general information about the Open Wob project, see the main website: https://www.openwob.nl/.

-There is an example application available which allows you to browse and query the data easily: http://zoek.openraadsinformatie.nl/

 Background
 ----------